MicrosoftDocs/power-automate-docs/flow-docs/getting-started.md

 ## Get creative ##

-Now that you've created your first flow from a template, use any of the more than [150 data sources](https://flow.microsoft.com/connectors/) that Microsoft Flow supports to [create your own flows from scratch](get-started-logic-flow.md).
+Now that you've created your first flow from a template, use any of the more than [150 data sources](https://flow.microsoft.com/connectors/) that Power Automate supports to [create your own flows from scratch](get-started-logic-flow.md).

 ![Building a flow](./media/getting-started/build-a-flow.png)